-The accompanying financial statements of the Common School Fund have been prepared in conformity with generally accepted accounting principles as prescribed by the Governmental Accounting Standards Board (GASB), and the American Institute of Certified Public Accountants (AICPA).
+The accompanying financial statements of the Common School Fund have been prepared in conformity with generally accepted accounting principles as prescribed by the Governmental Accounting Standards Board (GASB).

 A - THE REPORTING ENTITY

 The Department of State Lands (Department) is the administrative agency of the State Land Board handling the day-to-day work of the board in managing the land and other resources dedicated to the Common School Fund.
 The State Land Board, which consists of the Governor, the Secretary of State, and the State Treasurer, is the trustee of the fund as outlined in the Oregon Constitution.
 The Oregon State Treasury (Treasury) began managing the Unclaimed Property Program starting the fiscal year 2022, which remains in the Common School Fund.